Responsible Conduct of Research Training and Policies

 - Social and Behavioral Responsible Conduct of Research

-All educational courses in the area of RCR contain modules on authorship, collaboration, conflicts of interest, data management, mentoring, peer review, research misconduct and plagiarism.
+All educational courses in RCR contain modules on authorship, collaboration, conflicts of interest, data management, mentoring, peer review, research misconduct and plagiarism.
 CITI Certifications are valid for three years.
-Faculty are further encouraged to use CITI training materials with students in classroom instruction and for mentoring.
+Faculty are also encouraged to use CITI training materials with students in relevant classroom instruction and for mentoring.

-It is expected that all faculty members with research funding from both external and internal sources will maintain RCR training (including AAUP-CSU Research and Creative Activity Grants).
-We strongly encourage all faculty members to familiarize themselves with CITI and the SCSU ORI Policies and Procedures and to contact the SCSU Office of Research Integrity at ORI@southernct.edu or 392-5243 with any questions or concerns.
+It is required that all faculty members with research funding from both external and internal sources will maintain RCR training (including AAUP-CSU Research and Creative Activity Grants).
+We strongly encourage faculty members to familiarize themselves with CITI and the SCSU ORI Policies and Procedures and to contact the SCSU Office of Research Integrity at ORI@southernct.edu or 392-5243 with any questions or concerns.
 Information on these policies can be found here: